krisbolton/cyber-warfare-explained/introduction.md

 "We're seeing state and non-state actors alike operating in that 'sombre' zone below the threshold of war - unconstrained by previously accepted norms - using all tools in their armoury, and weaponising informaiton to catch us off guard to destabilise our societies and our support systems.
 If we're to respond, we must have strategic intergration across the five warfighting domains: land, sea, space and cyber." - Penny Mordaunt, Former United Kingdom Defense Secretary (2018-2019)

 Cyber warfare is increasingly used to exploit the "grey zone"; an area between cyber, military and civilian activities which would not reasonbly lead to war.
 While it often does include non-cyber actions, we will limit disucssion to cyber.
 These activities are conducted to further the interests of the operating country and often involve stealing, spying, disrupting or otherwise frustrating businesses or sectors of an economy.
 "Interests" is a broad and vauge term refering to anything from international alliances, national infrastructure to mundane and seemingly unimportant items such as salmon, potatoes or wine.
-"Frustrate" is an equal broad and vague term, refering to any negative impact an adversary can levy against a target.
+"Frustrate" is an equally broad and vague term, refering to any negative impact an adversary can levy against a target.
 Reasons vary widly for conducting operations.
 Breifly, some observed reasons include: tit-for-tat punishment, in [YEAR] Russia hackers launched a cyber attack to punish Ukraine for removing Soviet era statues in what was percieved by Russia as an attempt to re-write history [REF].
+[MORE]

 We will discuss the how and why of hypothetical cyber attacks against the mundane salmon and unimportant potato markets in the next chapter 'Conducting Cyber Attacks'.